woocommerce/woocommerce/docs/localization-translation/README.md

 ## Creating custom translations with PoEdit

 [Poedit ](https://poedit.net/) is a more advanced alternative to the [Loco Translate](https://wordpress.org/plugins/loco-translate/) plugin.
-Only advanced users or translators wishing to create a custom translation to WooCommerce should attempt this method.

 WooCommerce comes with a `.pot` file that can be imported into PoEdit to translate.